A. When the LORD brings back Zion.

 a.
 Awake, awake!
-Put on your strength, O Zion: The first Awake, awake! asked the Lord to put on strength (Isaiah 51:9).
-The second Awake, awake! asked Jerusalem to remember the Lord’s judgments and promises.
-Now, the third Awake, awake! tells Zion to put on strength in light of the first to awakenings.
+Put on your strength, O Zion: The first Awake, awake! asked the LORD to put on strength (Isaiah 51:9).
+The second Awake, awake!
+(Isaiah 51:17) asked Jerusalem to remember the LORD’s judgments and promises.
+Now, the third Awake, awake! tells Zion to put on strength in light of the first two awakenings.

 i.
 You shall be redeemed without money – but it doesn’t mean that it doesn’t cost anything.
 The end of Isaiah 52 begins to describe the great cost of redemption, but it is a cost paid by another.

 2. (4-6) The LORD vindicates His name before those who blaspheme His name.

 “My people went down at first